rezarahimian/docs/multiple_withdrawal.rst

 Added code to ``Approve`` function will compare new allowance (``_tokens``) with current allowance of the spender (``allowed[msg.sender][_spender]``) and with already transferred token (``transferred[msg.sender][_spender]``).
 Then it decides to increase or decrease current allowance.
 If new allowance is less than initial allowance (sum of allowance and transferred), it denotes decreasing allowance, otherwise increasing allowance was intended.
 For example, we consider two below scenarios:

+|
-1. Alice approves Bob for spending 100 tokens and then decides to decrease it to 10 tokens.
+| *1.
+Alice approves Bob for spending 100 tokens and then decides to decrease it to 10 tokens.*
-1.1.
+| 1.1.
 Alice approves Bob for transferring 100 tokens.
-1.2.
+| 1.2.
 After a while, Alice decides to reduce Bob’s allowance from 100 to 10 tokens.
-1.3.
+| 1.3.
 Bob noticed Alice’s new transaction and transfers 100 tokens by front-running.
-1.4.
-Bob’s allowance is 0 and transferred is 100 (set by transferFrom function).
+| 1.4.
+Bob’s allowance is 0 and ``transferred`` is 100 (set by ``transferFrom`` function).
-1.5.
+| 1.5.
 Alice’s transaction is mined and checks initial allowance (100) with new allowance (10).
-1.6.
+| 1.6.
 As it is reducing, transferred tokens (100) will be compared with new allowance (10).
-1.7.
+| 1.7.
 Since Bob already transferred more tokens, his allowance will set to 0.
-1.8.
+| 1.8.
 Bob is not able to move more than initial approved tokens.
+|

-2. Alice approves Bob for spending 100 tokens and then decides to increase to 120 tokens.
+| *2.
+Alice approves Bob for spending 100 tokens and then decides to increase to 120 tokens.*
-2.1.
+| 2.1.
 Alice approves Bob for transferring 100 tokens.
-2.2.
+| 2.2.
 After a while, Alice decides to increase Bob’s allowance from 100 to 120 tokens.
-2.3.
+| 2.3.
 Bob noticed Alice’s new transaction and transfers 100 tokens by front-running.
-2.4.
+| 2.4.
 Bob’s allowance is 0 and transferred is 100.
-2.5.
+| 2.5.
 Alice’s transaction is mined and checks initial allowance (100) with new allowance (120).
-2.6.
+| 2.6.
 As it is increasing, new allowance (120) will be subtracted from transferred tokens (100).
-2.7.
+| 2.7.
 20 tokens will be added to Bob’s allowance.
-2.8.
+| 2.8.
 Bob would be able to transfer more 20 tokens (120 in total as Alice wanted).
+|

 We can consider the below flowchart demonstrating how does Approve function works.
 By using this flowchart, all possible outputs could be generated based on tweaked inputs: